kwadoskii/myblog/posts/README.md

 ---
 title: "Next Readme file"
 date: "Oct 18 2021"
-excerpt: "To learn more about Next.js, take a look at the following resources:"
+excerpt: "To learn more about Next.js, take a look at the following resources."
-arthur: Vercel Team"
+arthur: Vercel Team
 ---

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).